NicoHadas/NicoHadas.github.io/_pages/about.md

 I am  a Bioinformatics Research Tech II in the [Horani Lab](https://horanilab.wustl.edu/), where we explore the complexities of genetic ciliopathies.
 I am also a Master of Science student in Biomedical Informatics ([DBBS](https://dbbs.wustl.edu/programs/biomedical-informatics-data-science/)) at Washington University School of Medicine in St. Louis.

 My primary research interest is in developing deep learning frameworks to model cellular function and better understand disease pathogenesis.
-I create computational tools and conduct machine learning analysis to investigate biological data.
+I create computational tools and employ machine learning to investigate disease mechanisms through biological and biomedical data.

 I have previously researched at the National Research Council of Canada and completed my undergrad in Biochemistry + Bioinformatics at the University of Waterloo.